 1. Knowledge-based skills: Acquired from education and experience (e.g., computer skills, languages, degrees, training and technical ability).

-2. Transferable skills: Your portable skills that you take from job to job (e.g., communication and people skills, analytical problem solving and planning skills).
+2. Transferable skills: Your portable skills that you take from job to job (e.g., communication and people skills, analytical problem solving and planning skills, military skills).

 Assessing Your Weaknesses

 This is probably the most dreaded part of the question.
 Everyone has weaknesses, but who wants to admit to them, especially in an interview?